Skip to main content

 Cultural and educational programmes promote exchanges

 Foreign cultural policy values a holistic view of culture that acknowledges the effect that culture can achieve in terms of foreign and social policy.
 This includes the significance for societies of their cultural heritage.
 Germany’s programme to preserve cultural assets around the world helps foster cultural identities.
 The programme has helped preserve manuscripts from Timbuktu in Mali, as well as making digital recordings of traditional music from Afghanistan and conserving the Angkor Wat UNESCO World Heritage site.
-In the period from 1981 to 2021, Germany provided almost 90 million euros to fund over 3,600 projects in 146 countries.
+In the period from 1981 to 2023, Germany provided more than 90 million euros to fund over 3,700 projects in 146 countries.

 Returning bronzes to Africa – Setting a new standard